prezi/plotserver/README.md

 ## In 20 words or less?

-Plotserver is a node.js application for easy plotting of timeseries and other simple data.
+Plotserver is a node.js application for easy plotting of timeseries and other simple XY data.

 ## Installation
 ---

+You will need a working node.js installation and git:

 ```bash
 git clone git@github.com:prezi/plotserver.git